If you're looking for a new feline friend to brighten up your life, we have many cats in foster care who would love to share your home!

 Birth Year: 2023

 Ellamae is here to make her debut!
 Ellamae is shy at first but once she gets to know you, she will go back and forth looking to be pet.
 She is very curious, and loves to be a part of everything that’s going on around her.
-She especially loves playtime with her sister Eliza who she would love find a forever home with!
+She especially loves playtime with the laser pointer, and napping in a cat tree by the window where she has a good view of the birds outside.

 Birth Year: 2022